shargon/design-notes/DN00 - The Design Note Process​.md

 4. **The working group writes a design note using the design note template**.
-The design note template is available in the design\_notes folder of the project's git repo.
-Design note numbers are assigned sequentially in order of request by placing the first draft of the design note in the git repo (either directly or through the moderator) using the next available number.
+The design note template is available in the design\_notes folder of the project's git repository.
+Design note numbers are assigned sequentially in order of request by placing the first draft of the design note in the git repository (either directly or through the moderator) using the next available number.
 Design note drafts are marked with "Draft" status to encourage interested parties to read them.
 The working group may circulate early drafts of the